mriffler/UserManual/docs/source/pages/ProductGuide.rst

 Surface reflectance bands
 =========================
-The Mosaic Hub delivers products with reflectance bands chosen by the user in the :ref:`band selection <orderPanel>` section of the Mosaic Hub order panel.
+The Mosaic Hub delivers products with surface reflectance bands chosen by the user in the :ref:`band selection <orderPanel>` section of the Mosaic Hub order panel.
-The surface reflectance is computed using the “Sentinel-2 Atmospheric Correction” (L2A_AtmCorr) algorithm and based on reference radiative transfer code.
-Look Up Tables (LUTs) are based on LibRadtran.
+The surface reflectance is computed using the “Sentinel-2 Atmospheric Correction” (L2A_AtmCorr) algorithm implemented into Sen2Cor and is based on Radiative Transfer Look-Up Tables (LUTs) pre-calculated with LibRadtran.

 .. .. todo::
    Shouldn't we refer to Sen2Cor here instead of L2A_AtmCorr?
 Sen2Cor is referenced at other location in the user manual, too.